zafarlfc/Operating_Systems_Lab_2017EE69_2017EE77/OS_LAB_4/README.md

-<br> Use gcc 4-24.c -pthread to compile the C files and similarly for other files.
+<br> Use gcc 4-24.c -pthread to compile the C file and similarly other C files.
 The compiled files with .out extension are also provided.<br>
 # Exercise 4.24
 In this exrcise we the computed the estimated value of pi using the monte carlo approach.
 We implemented it using threads.
 <br><br>